6.6K Views 1 year ago

 1. Rabbits are NOT toys

 Rabbits, especially baby bunnies, are fragile and can easily be injured by an excited child just wanting to cuddle.
-Their bones break easily and the most common ways it breaks occur by being dropped or jerked around.
-Rabbits are living creatures that need open space to roam and play, therefore, keeping a rabbit locked up in cage that’s sitting on a shelf in your child’s room is inadequate.
+Their bones break easily and the most common way it breaks occurs by being dropped or jerked around.
+Rabbits are living creatures that need open space to roam and play, therefore, keeping a rabbit locked up in a cage that’s sitting on a shelf in your child’s room is inadequate.
 A rabbit cannot wait for a kid to want to take them out to play.
 A family must be loving and happy to supervise daily bunny-children playtime.

 2. Rabbits are not “practice” pets